 This is for the romantics out there.
 I mean it is perfect for the single ladies and gentlemen, however, it definitely provide a romantic charm with music performed by a live guitarist, performances from dancers and dinner on the Loboc River.
 The wait however, can be a bit overwhelming with hot and humid temperatures in the Philippines, but it is a cute small cruise ending with a small waterfall.
 This is a must see when visiting Bohol.

 Chocolate Hills, what can I saw about Mother Nature’s creativity.
 The Chocolate Hills were an interesting view with about 200+ steps to the top (it used to be 214 to represent Valentine’s Day and the romantic couples, but due to an Earthquake, the steps were rebuilt), it was a breath of fresh air.
 This was a unique experience and you won’t be able to find this anywhere else in the world.
 The Chocolate Hills were green when I visited, however during their dry season, the Hills are typically brown in color hence the title Chocolate Hills.

 The hanging bridge is exactly what it sounds like.
 The original hanging bridge is made of complete bamboo, which this bridge is still mostly made of making it difficult for those afraid of heights.
 They have reinforced this bridge with heavy duty metal cables.

-Now, to some of us from the US, this Mahogany Man Made Forest may look like something we have seen before, however, to see this growing in the Philippines is a rare site.
+Now, to some of us this Mahogany Man Made Forest may look like something we have seen before.
+However, to see this growing in the Philippines is a rare site.
 It was beautiful to take pictures next to and watching along our drive.

 Butterfly Gardens are pretty amazing to visit in the Philippines.
 They often show the cycle of the butterfly along with being able to hold and experience the butterflies around you.